jaspervdj/blaze-html/website/index.markdown

 it and tell us what you think, and submit possible bugs to the [issue tracker].

 [issue tracker]: http://github.com/jaspervdj/BlazeHtml/issues/

+# Google Summer of Code

+Jasper Van der Jeugt is working on this project for [Google Summer of Code] 2010.
+This means we have made a roadmap for this summer:

+[Google Summer of Code]: http://code.google.com/soc/

+- Initial release.
+- Fix implementation such that it works for outputting UTF-8 encoded `ByteString`, `Text`, and `String`.
+- Add further HTML, XHTML variants depending on requests.
+- Document and, where possible, package implementation techniques such that other projects can use them; e.g. faster binary builder, `Utf8Builder`, `TextBuilder`, and `StaticMultiString`.
+- If time remains: Write a BlazeHtml generator translating a Html page to the corresponding BlazeHtml haskell code.
+This greatly simplifies initial imports and importing of new snippets.

 # Code